mohanadpro/icecreame-shop/README.md

 # Live production:
 * https://mohanadpro.github.io/icecreame-shop/

-# insall project :
+# To insall the project :
 * you have to clone the project using git clone https://mohanadpro.github.io/icecreame-shop/

-# used technologies:
+# Used technologies:
 * HTML - CSS - Bootstrap

-# developed by Mohanad Dahi
+# Developed by Mohanad Dahi

-# helped Websites:
+# Helped websites:
 * Pexel.com - pixabay.com - https://www.freepik.com/